Note: If you are seeking industry specific guidance on LFT testing and isolation, visit here.

 Isolation and quarantine are both ways to protect the public from a contagious disease but they are slightly different.
 Here's how:

 Quarantine separates and restricts the movement of people who may have been exposed to a communicable disease (in this case COVID-19) in a manner as designated by the Medical Officer of Health.
 These people may have been exposed to a disease and do not know it, or they may have the disease but do not show symptoms at all.
-In the Cayman Islands, you quarantine after travelling to the Cayman Islands (see our travel information) and when told to by our Public Health Department during contact tracing.
+In the Cayman Islands, you quarantine after travelling to the Cayman Islands if you are not vaccinated (see our travel information).
 Breaches of the Public Health Act may attract penalties of up to two years imprisonment and a $10,000 fine.
 You can report suspected breaches of quarantine here.

 Who should isolate?

-If you get COVID-19, you will have to remain in isolation until you test negative twice.
+If you test positive for COVID-19, you will have to remain in isolation as directed by the Department of Public Health.
 It is best to prepare for this scenario by ensuring you have at least two weeks’ supply of pain relievers such as Tylenol or Paracetamol (acetaminophen), soap or hand sanitisers, tissues, food and other items that will ensure your comfort while you are at home.

 Does my entire family go into isolation with me?

 If you are displaying symptoms of COVID-19 and have tested positive, and all other members of your household are vaccinated, each person, including children, should conduct daily Lateral Flow Testing for ten days.
 Daily testing must continue until all positive cases in the household are cleared by Public Health.
 If an individual receives a negative LFT result, that individual can attend school/work if daily test results continue to be negative.
 If an individual in your household receives a positive LFT result, that individual must: